-When I founded The Library of Lost Books, my intention was to curate an exhibition that would speak to people of all ages and walks of life would visit the exhibition.
-I wanted to create an exhibition not only that my contemporary-art-hating neighbour Ray might enjoy, but that many people would love and be inspired by.
+When I founded The Library of Lost Books, my intention was to curate an exhibition that would speak to people of all ages and walks of life.
+I wanted to create a project not only that my contemporary-art-hating neighbour Ray might enjoy, but that many people would love and be inspired by.

 After exhibiting at the Library of Birmingham, many of the works toured to other regions of the UK.
 The collection is now archived at the University of Wolverhampton.
 The Library of Lost Books was seen by over 15,000 people before it closed in 2014.